If you are a NEW substitute/employee, you MUST first register by phone: (617)635-7980 or (857)254-1707

 Keep up the great work you are doing!

-REMINDERS Substitutes are expected to arrive 15 minutes prior to the start time of assignment.
+REMINDERS Substitutes are expected to arrive 10 minutes prior to the start time of assignment.
 Allow extra time for travel and weather delays.
 If you are going to be late, you must contact the school ASAP.
-Substitutes who are late to an assignment with no call may receive a Do Not Use.
-School may dock your pay for lateness at their own discretion 15 minutes prior to the start time of assignment.
+Substitutes who arrive late to an assignment without calling, are subject to the school docking your pay for lateness at their own discretion or sending you home.
+The school may also submit a Do Not Use to the sub Central Office.